Questions about travelling on Northland Ferries, buying tickets or getting a Resident/Frequent User Card? We’ve got all the answers here.

 Yes, Rawhiti is within the postcodes that qualify for resident fares.

-Please contact us and tell us about your situation.
+A frequent user card may be a more suitable option, but please contact us and tell us about your situation.

 It’s easy to set an auto top-up on your account by following the below steps: